(Marc-Andre Fleury sadly hurt a lot of fantasy owners late. Charles LeClaire-US PRESSWIRE)

 Absolutely.
 I love competition.
 I need revenge!
 Haha.
 Its a lot of fun, its exciting, it allows me to make fun of my husband for his sometimes questionable choices.
 It gives us common ground to talk about stuff and blow off steam.
 I think it made our relationship more fun with the smack talk that we’d have between us and within our family.
 I’d love to do Yahoo leagues if I had a choice but would be open to other leagues like ESPN.
 Having an android phone app that I could use to update my team on the fly would be optimal.

-10. Lastly, what would you say to a female interested in joining a
+10. Lastly, what would you say to a female interested in joining a fantasy hockey league?

 Don’t be afraid to try it out!
 Its seriously a ton of fun.
 If you don’t know a lot about hockey, let your team get drafted for you through auto-draft and see where it takes you.
 I really think that it made me pay attention to what was going on with the league in general more and it gave me a deeper understanding of the game itself.
 I found myself looking up different rules during games on Wikipedia because I found that I was curious about what an announcer was talking about.
 It made me pay attention to other teams than the Penguins as well…which is probably for the best.